Become a Traditional Qi Gong Teacher

 Have you ever listened to the space between the flash of lightening and the sound of thunder…?

 Feeling into your physicality, somatic experience, and intuition is a doorway to many things, such as Self-Regulation, being able to relax completely, and embodied or Somatic Emotional Intelligence.
+You just need a regular and deeply engaging practice.

 We all need a practice.
 If you want more than basic fitness and comfort, find a teacher with a clear, practical, and meaningful (to you) process of learning embodied awareness.